vishmango117/Travel-Tracker-2.0/eat_this_losers/README.md

-# CP1404 Assignment 2: Travel Tracker 2.0 by YOURNAME
+# CP1404 Assignment 2: Travel Tracker 2.0 by Vishal Manghnani 13759845
+## Links to the Github(Primary): https://github.com/vishmango117/jcus-cp1404-assg2-vishmango117
+## Links to the Github(Travel Tracker 1.0): https://github.com/vishmango117/CP1404-A1
 _Edit this README, replacing this line and above with your own name/details._
 _At the end of the project, complete the project reflection below by answering the questions (replace the ... parts)._
 _Note that to get high marks for this, your reflection should match the "exemplary" description from the rubric:_